Skip to content

 What It Does

-matrix_message supports send, reply, thread-reply, react, read, thread-list, edit, and context. send targets the room timeline by default, even when the current conversation is inside a thread.
+matrix_message supports send, reply, thread-reply, react, read, room-threads, thread-list, edit, and context. send targets the room timeline by default, even when the current conversation is inside a thread.
 When a room-level send includes both text and attachments, the text is posted to the room timeline and the attachments are threaded under that new text event.
 When a room-level send includes multiple attachments and no text, the first attachment is posted to the room timeline and the remaining attachments are threaded under it.
 When send uses an explicit thread_id, both text and attachments stay in that existing thread instead of creating a new attachment thread.
-In thread_mode: room, room-level send stays plain room messaging and does not auto-thread attachments unless you pass an explicit thread_id. reply and thread-reply inherit the current thread when one can be resolved, and they return an error when no thread target is available. read, edit, and context also inherit the current thread when one can be resolved, while thread_id="room" forces room-level scope instead of thread inheritance. thread-list uses the current thread when one is active, and it requires an explicit thread_id when there is no active thread context. react requires target and uses 👍 when message is empty. read defaults to 20 messages and caps limit at 50. thread-list returns recent thread messages plus edit_options for messages that the current Matrix account can edit.
+In thread_mode: room, room-level send stays plain room messaging and does not auto-thread attachments unless you pass an explicit thread_id. reply and thread-reply inherit the current thread when one can be resolved, and they return an error when no thread target is available. read and context also inherit the current thread when one can be resolved, while thread_id="room" forces room-level scope instead of thread inheritance.
+For edit, the required target alone selects the event; thread context does not select or validate that target. thread-list uses the current thread when one is active, and it requires an explicit thread_id when there is no active thread context. room-threads pages thread roots in the target room and returns next_token plus has_more; pass a returned next_token as page_token to fetch the next page. react requires target and uses 👍 when message is empty. read, thread-list, and room-threads default limit to 20 and clamp it from 1 through 50. thread-list returns recent thread messages plus edit_options for messages that the current Matrix account can edit.
 Only send, reply, and thread-reply accept attachments, with a combined cap of five attachment_ids plus attachment_file_paths per call.
 Relative attachment_file_paths resolve from the agent workspace when one is available, and they must stay inside that workspace.
 The tool rate-limits each (agent_name, requester_id, room_id) combination to 12 weighted actions per 30 seconds, where each attachment increases the weight of a send or reply.

 Configuration